TheSkyentist/GELATO/README.md

 7. Freezing results: The results of the fit are saved to disk.
 Along with any additional parameters measured.

-8. Combining GELATO: (Optional) If GELATO is running on multiple objects, the results from each object are averaged and combined into one convinient file.
+8. Combining GELATO: (Optional) If GELATO is running on multiple objects, the results from each object are averaged and combined into one convenient file.

 ## Running GELATO